pulp/pulp/docs/plugins/plugin-writer/first-plugin.rst

 Check :ref:`documentation and detailed examples <changeset-docs>` for the :class:`~pulpcore.plugin.changeset.ChangeSet` as well as `the implementation of File plugin importer
 <https://github.com/pulp/pulp_file/blob/master/pulp_file/app/models.py#L72-L224>`_ which uses it.
-Currently :class:`~pulpcore.plugin.changeset.ChangeSet` has support for :ref:`concurrent.futures <futures-docs>` download solution only but it is expected to have integration with any download solution provided by Pulp Core.

 .. _define-publisher: